nguyenduchuy71/ShareYourImage/server/README.md

 ### SQLAlchemy

 [SQLAlchemy](https://www.sqlalchemy.org/) is a SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 It provides a full suite of well-known enterprise-level persistence patterns, designed for efficient and high-performing database access.

-### Kafka

-[Kafka](https://kafka.apache.org/) is a distributed event streaming platform capable of handling trillions of events a day.
-It is used in this project to manage real-time messaging and event streaming.

 ### Docker